 Parents Keep Influencing Their Pups AFTER BIRTH

 The other important influence parents will have on their puppies is how they will be raised.
 To avoid unstable puppies you want to raise mentally stable parents (especially the mother) and look out for signals that would suggest they do not feel great.
-You want mentally healthy parents to show your puppies the way life is live in the human world during the first weeks.
+You want mentally healthy parents to show your puppies the way life is lived in the human world during the first weeks.
 Aggressive adult dogs will tend to raise stubborn and unstable puppies.
-It is primordial to look out for any behavioural issue and address them immediately with a specialist trainer.
+It is primordial to look out for any behavioral issue and address them immediately with a specialist trainer.

 The Dog Breeder Is The Third Parent

 That being said, you will have a huge importance in how your dogs and puppies will evolve and grow so even if parents are extremely important, you do not want to defer all responsibilities to the Sire and Dam.
 You may not interact immediately with the puppies’ evolution but you do have an enormous impact on the parents and the mother just after birth.
 Make sure you look after the mother so she does not show post-pregnancy anxiety and neglects her puppies.
 Most people make the very same mistake at each litter: they give all the attention to the puppies, and they should, but they completely forget the mother who rightly feels left alone in a tough moment.
 Because she gave birth does not mean she does not need love and cuddles anymore.

 Establishing Your Own Bloodline Requires Excellent Gene Pool

 What you eventually want to do is to have such a prepotent and influential dog (or several) to then start your very own line and become a renowned breeder.

 Having your own bloodline is very different to being just another breeder — establishing your own bloodline means continuing the development and refinement of the finest characteristics of the breed.
 The breeding of outstanding dogs is an Art, with a bold scientific base.
 To establish your own bloodline requires knowing your dogs’ strengths and weaknesses, a solid breeding plan and great knowledge in genetics.